 Assessment and Evaluation

-This rubric from Wild Wonder has more options, so it is recommended that you don’t expect students to meet all of these items!
+The rubric from Wild Wonder has more options, so it is recommended that you don’t expect students to meet all of these items!
 You can either have students mark which ones you expect from them each day, or you can have them cross out the ones they don’t need to worry about.

 Notice that none of these standards include grammar, spelling, or fine art language.
-It is too much to expect the students to explore their curiosity and wonder while also making everything look and read perfectly.
+It is often too much to expect the students to explore their curiosity and wonder while also making everything look and read perfectly.

 If you would like to grade the students on their art or writing skills, you can first have them create a nature journal page based off their own internal curiosity.
 Then you can have them use that page and other resources to create a draft, then move onto more “finished” page with careful composition, coloring, lines, as well as proper grammar, spelling, and correct factual information.